thunderdust/Solaris/catalog.md

     [Administrators]
     Manager for the application and the firm.
-In a small-scaled company like this case, this role is taken by the CEO and/or sales managers.
-Number of users for this role ranges from 1 to 5.
+In a small-scaled company like this case, this role is taken by the CEO and/or general managers.
+Number of users for this role ranges from 1 to 3.

     [Sales Representatives]
     Formed by the employees of sales team  in the company.
 The